LuisCesarPhoenix/curso-youtube-react-next-typescript/react-next-typescript/README.md

 √ Would you like to use App Router? (recommended) ...
 No / Yes √ Would you like to use Turbopack for `next dev`? ...
 No / Yes √ Would you like to customize the import alias (`@/*` by default)? ...
-No / Yes Creating a new Next.js app in C:\Users\cesar\Documents\Documentos B\react-next-typescript\react-next-typescript.
+No / Yes Creating a new Next.js app in C:\Users\cesar\Documents\Documentos B\nome-do-projeto.

 Using npm.